web3privacy/web3privacy/README.md

 ## Infrastructure
 - [DarkFi](https://dark.fi) - DarkFi is a new Layer 1 blockchain, designed with anonymity at the forefront.
 It offers flexible private primitives that can be wielded to create any kind of application.
+- [Manta Network](https://www.manta.network) - On-Chain Privacy for Web 3, DeFi and more.
 - [Oasis Network](https://oasisprotocol.org) - The Oasis Network is a privacy-enabled blockchain platform for open finance and a responsible data economy.
 - [PlatOn Network](https://www.platon.network/en) - Combining blockchain and privacy-preserving computation technologies, PlatON is building a decentralized and collaborative AI network and global brain to drive the democratization of AI for safe artificial general intelligence.
 - [Penumbra](https://penumbra.zone) - Penumbra is a shielded, cross-chain network allowing anyone to securely transact, stake, swap, or marketmake without broadcasting their personal information to the world.